Dark Sun: Psionics

-Dark Sun and Athas have been mentioned by developers of the fifth edition of the game.
-At Gary Con in 2018, Mike Mearls mentioned that there was talk about bringing back the Mystic class, a psionic class featured in a play test article released in Unearthed Arcana.
-Mearls noted that, at the time, Wizards of the Coast decided not to release the Mystic on its own because the class would not be needed "until we do Dark Sun".
-Dark Sun was also mentioned in a revised version of the psionics rules released in an Unearthed Arcana article.

-Media
+In other media

 Numerous novels have been based in the Dark Sun setting.
 Notable authors writing in the world of Athas are Troy Denning, Simon Hawke, and Lynn Abbey.

 IDW Publishing released a five-issue comic limited series, Dark Sun (2011) by writer Alex Irvine and artist Peter Bergting, based on the campaign setting called Ianto's Tomb.

 Three video games are also set in the Dark Sun world: Dark Sun: Shattered Lands (1993), Dark Sun: Wake of the Ravager (1994), and the MMORPG Dark Sun Online: Crimson Sands (1996).